enkidevs/curriculum/tech-interviews/tech-interview-questions/longest-non-repeating-substring-from-string/README.md

-name: Longest substring with no repeating characters.
+name: Longest substring with no repeating characters

 description: Find the longest substring with no repeating characters from a given string.